After a mammoth effort by Jarrod Dixon the team’s production profiler is now ready for an open source release.

 Step returns an IDisposable that finished timing the operation when you dispose of it.

-Jed almost 13 years ago
+Jed over 13 years ago

 Jed